JetBrains/intellij-sdk-docs/topics/basics/plugin_user_experience.md

 If you are unsure about an implemented solution, consider sharing the work in progress with a limited group of users (e.g., your colleagues or active community members) and gathering the feedback that will help you improve the final result.
 See the [Custom Release Channels](publishing_plugin.md#specifying-a-release-channel) section for information on how to automate sharing the pre-release plugin versions.

-Gathering feedback for the existing features can help identify what works well and what should be improved, which also increases the overall plugin quality.
+Gathering feedback on the existing features can help identify what works well and what should be improved, which also increases the overall plugin quality.

 ## Ease of Use